This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 A chest tube is also known as chest drain or chest drainage tube.
 It is a plastic tube that is put through the side of your chest.
-It uses a suction device to remove air, blood, or fluid from around your lungs or heart.
+It uses a suction device to remove air, blood, or fluid from around your heart or lung.
 A chest tube will help you breathe more easily.

 What happens after a chest tube has been inserted?